teatimeguest/setup-texlive-action/README.md

       hyperref
 ```

+If you don't know exactly all the packages you need,
+it is recommended to install `scheme-basic`, which contains
+fundamental packages such as `latex` and `amsmath`.

-You can also specify packages by file using [`package-file`][inputs] input.
+You can also specify packages by file using [`package-file`](#inputs) input.

 ### Historic versions

-You can use an older version of TeX Live by specifying the `version`:
+You can use an older version of TeX Live by specifying `version`:

 ```yaml
 - name: Setup TeX Live 2008